Nalipp/Stat-su/README.md

   - xsummary components into cpt and cnt
   - refactor ItemCnt to use time format from time-utils
   - change SummaryItemCnt to SummaryListCnt
+  - change SummaryHeadingCpt to CloseMenuCnt and style with MenuControlCpt
   - add delete functionality to summary
   - add archive functionality to summary
   - total time bug